 Since I’m hoping that a better alternative to Comcast will appear in my neighborhood before long — Where are you, Google Fiber? — I wasn’t about to sign a two-year extension for those paltry savings.

 Bottom line: Should you bite?

-If you’re ever on trial in a criminal proceeding, my advice to pay as much as you possibly can for a superb advocate.
+If you’re ever on trial in a criminal proceeding, my advice is to pay as much as you possibly can for a superb advocate.
 But when it comes to negotiating your bills?
 On that the jury is out.

 But if you’re not going to do that, then you should do this.
 It only takes a few minutes and I have to admit: It does feel cool to have a hired gun in your corner.

 Have you tried one of these services?
 Have you successfully negotiated bills on your own?
 Share your experiences below or on our Facebook page.
-Then share this article with your friends.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.